evanx/redex/README.md

 If a consumer is busy, or crashed, its messages are still delivered when it is available again, via its Redis queue.

-This process is implemented by composing basic processors as follows:
+We compose basic processors to implement this process as follows:
 - an importer to pop incoming messages from the "producer queue"
 - a fan-out processor to multiple exporters
 - each exporter pushes to its "consumer queue"